top of page

 1. Executive Function Overload

-Executive functions help you plan, prioritize, organize, and initiate tasks.
-When these systems are overloaded, starting feels overwhelming.
+Executive functions help you plan, prioritize, and initiate tasks.
+When overloaded, starting anything can feel overwhelming.

 • Procrastination despite urgency